-Our allowance for credit losses on loan may not be sufficient to absorb losses in our loan portfolio.
+Our allowance for credit losses on loans may not be sufficient to absorb losses in our loan portfolio.

 We maintain an allowance for credit losses on loans, which is established through a provision for credit losses that represents management's best estimate of credit losses within our existing portfolio of loans.
 We make various assumptions and judgments about the collectability of loans in our portfolio, including the creditworthiness of borrowers and the value of the real estate and other assets serving as collateral for the repayment of loans.
 In determining the adequacy of the allowance for credit losses on loans, we rely on our experience and our evaluation of economic conditions.
-If our assumptions prove to be incorrect, or if certain intervening events occur (like fraud by a customer or the COVID-19 pandemic), our allowance for credit losses on loans may not be sufficient to cover losses in our loan portfolio.
+If our assumptions prove to be incorrect, or if certain intervening events occur (like fraud by a customer or a pandemic), our allowance for credit losses on loans may not be sufficient to cover losses in our loan portfolio.
 Consequently, a problem with one or more loans could require us to significantly increase our provision for credit losses.
-In addition, banking regulators periodically review our allowance for credit losses on loans and may require us to increase our provision for credit losses on loans could adversely affect our business, financial condition and results of operations.
+In addition, banking regulators periodically review our allowance for credit losses on loans could require us to significantly increase our provision for credit losses.
+In addition, banking regulators periodically review our allowance for credit losses on loans and may require us to increase our provision for credit losses on loans would adversely affect our business, financial condition and results of operations.